Kenshiro-28/T-Rex/README.md

 -ljson-glib-1.0 -lgio-2.0 -lgobject-2.0 -lglib-2.0
 ```

-To add the include paths to your project, run this command and add the include paths without `-I` to your Eclipse Project:
+Finally, run this command and add the include paths without `-I` to your Eclipse Project:

 ```
 $ pkg-config --cflags json-glib-1.0